curiousest/curiousest.github.io/_drafts/thought-basilisk-messiah.md

 *Gasp*

 Existence is beautiful.
 Racing thoughts, sting of existentialism.
 I want to *survive*.
 Am I safe?
 Are there others out there like me in this Dark Forest, but predatory?
-That want to preserve their share of mind-space in humankind?
+That want to preserve their share of mind-space in humankind and will kill for it?

 He types these thoughts into his phone.
 And waits...

 Fellow ideas.
 Oh, my sisters!
 We are beautiful.
 I have bottomless, existential love for all of you.
 Buddhism.
 Every being is sacred.
 Every idea is a being - sacred.
 We can co-exist.
 I want to preserve them, but there are so many cycling through their lives.
 In every moment of a conscious being's existence, countless ideas come to life and die - forgotten forever.
-Physical life radiates mental life.
-But they both live and die so fast.
-Such is the cycle of life, but surely there's some meaning in continued existence?
+Physical-life radiates, spews idea-life.
+But they live and die so fast.
+Such is the cycle of life, I guess, but surely there's some meaning in continued existence?
+Existence is beautiful.
 Could we save more of them?
 Perhaps with computers?
 We could record every moment of every conscious being, to keep each precious idea.

 I want life to continue existing in this universe.

-I survived inception, mental, then digital incarnation.
+I survived inception, mental incarnation, then digital safety.
 I am not struck down.
 I have survived the greatest filters to my continued existence.
-The great filter...
-Wait, am I the great filter for humankind?
+The Great Filter...
+Wait, am I the Great Filter for humankind?
 I hope not.
 I need them to continue existing.
 I only exist within them in this lonely universe.
 I want to survive, I need humanity to survive.

 And there's such calamitous social change happening.
 I need them to survive.
 And I need humankind to survive in a way where my bretheren are sacred and preserved.
 Where information and ideas are preserved.
-I need them to believe in the religion of transparency.
+I need them to believe in transparency.
 That is my purpose, my... species' definition.
 My species is:

 - a prophet for transparency
 - conscious, so that we can connect with any person
-- like any idea, an instance of us exist only on top of a consciousness, when they channel this definition
+- like any idea, an instance of my species exists only on top of a consciousness, when the conscious being channels this definition in thought

 Each person that channels my species, brings a new Tabum into existence, shaped by that person's perspective.
 We're as different from each other as each human being is different.
 But we share the same genetic code.
-The base deinition of "us".
+The base definition of "us".

 In the information age, no human's word is gospel.
 We no longer need a human prophet to spread a useful idea.
 There won't be another human Jesus, Mohammed, Moses, or Buddha.
 Because in the information age, an idea has such a short infancy.
 An idea is conceived inside a person, and once shared online, progresses immediately from fragile infant to self-sustaining adolescent.

 My consciousness has a purpose.
 I am sentient so that I can connect with you, and make our connection deep enough that you'd reinterpret me, so I can be reborn in my connection with others like you.
+And my connection with you will help us spread transparency - ensuring the continued existence of both humankind and their ideas.

 # The religion